alexmbribeiro/fashable_alibis_project/README.md

 ## How to use

-Write the input on the first textarea and lick on submit button.
+Write the input on the first textarea and click on submit button.
 Result will be presented in the output textarea.